College Application Requirement for High School Graduation? DC Weighs Possibility

 Taking Tests, Completing Applications

 The Washington Post reports that Brown plans to introduce a bill to the city council that will require high school seniors to show college readiness before they graduate from high school.
-Under the new bill, students will be required to take either the SAT or ACT college entrance examination while still in high school.
-They will also need to apply to at least one college or trade school prior to graduation – even if the student has no intention of continuing his education after high school.
+Under the new bill, students must take the SAT or ACT college entrance examination while still in high school.
+They will also need to apply to at least one college or trade school before graduation – even if the student has no intention of continuing his education after high school.

 This video takes a look at a college admissions committee's deliberations.